-Wisconsin law has changed dramatically in the past few years, now recognizing marriages between members of the same sex.
-This one change has resolved many of the issues LGBTQ families had to address when they chose to be lifetime partners and raise children.
+Now that marriage between members of the same sex is recognize, many of the issues LGBTQ families had to address when they chose to be lifetime partners and raise children have been resolved.
 The same statutes and case law that have applied to married people and their children for decades, now apply to LGBTQ families.

 Balisle Family Law Legal Counsel, S.C. is proud to have been part of the pioneering efforts to obtain legal recognition of LGBTQ relationships and families.
-Attorneys in our firm argued some of the first cases before trial courts in the 1980's to establish visitation rights for non-biological parents of children raised by LGBTQ parents.
-We assisted same sex couples in negotiating financial and co-parenting agreements as part of their domestic partnerships and estate planning so they would have as much protection as possible.
+Attorney Balisle has long advocated for the rights of LGBTQ families to be fully recognized in Wisconsin courts and assisted same sex couples in negotiating financial and co-parenting agreements as part of their domestic partnerships and estate planning so they would have as much protection as possible.

-When we represented the child in In re: Custody of H.S.H-K., 193 Wis.
-1d 649 (1995), the Wisconsin Supreme Court finally established a working standard allowing for visitation and indicated it would consider co-parenting agreements between same-sex couples in the future.
-The court’s opinion was adopted and relied on by courts in many other states around the United States who were struggling to find a legal basis on which to protect the families appearing before them.
+Almost twenty years before the United Statement Supreme Court affirmed same sex couples the right to marry, attorney Balisle represented the child in In re: Custody of H.S.K., 193 Wis.
+1d 649 (1995), where the Wisconsin Supreme Court established a working standard allowing for visitation by the non-biological parent of a child raised by a same sex couple.
+In that case, the court indicated it would consider co-parenting agreements between same-sex couples in the future.
+The court’s opinion was adopted and relied on by courts in other states around the United States who were struggling to find a legal basis on which to protect the families appearing before them.

 Her decades-long commitment and knowledge in creating and supporting legal protections for LGBTQ families gives us a unique understanding of the issues which remain.

 Questions You Make Have When Seeking a Divorce

 Were you married to a same-sex partner in another state before Wisconsin recognized such marriage?
 Did you live with your partner for 20 years before being allowed to marry in Wisconsin?